Better Man (Little Big Town song): Other versions

-Swift performed "Better Man" at Club Nomadic in Houston as part of the DirecTV Special, Super Saturday Night on February 4, 2017.
+Swift performed "Better Man" at Club Nomadic in Houston as part of the DirecTV special, Super Saturday Night on February 4, 2017.
 She also performed it on March 31, 2018, at the Bluebird Café in Nashville, Tennessee, and on August 25, 2018, at her Reputation Stadium Tour stop at Nissan Stadium in Nashville.
-On October 12, 2021, Swift's original demo for "Better Man" widely leaked online.
+Swift performed "Better Man" as a surprise song on May 19, 2023, at the first Eras Tour show in Foxborough, Massachusetts.
+It was also a surprise song on July 19, 2024, on the last of three nights in Gelsenkirchen, Germany as part of a mashup with her 2020 song "It's Time to Go".

 On February 15, 2017, Chase Bryant recorded a cover version of the song, which changed the grammatical narrative from second person to first.
 Bryant's rendition was described favorably by both Billboard and Rolling Stone for the change in the song's perspective, as well as the harmonies provided by Runaway June.

 "Better Man (Taylor's Version)"

 Swift recorded "Better Man", subtitled "(Taylor's Version) (From the Vault)", for her second re-recorded album, Red (Taylor's Version), released on November 12, 2021, through Republic Records.
 The re-recorded "Better Man" was produced by Swift and Aaron Dessner.
 It also features lap steel guitar and the London Contemporary Orchestra, arranged by Bryce Dessner.